open-wc/open-wc/packages/semantic-dom-diff/README.md

 ```

 ### Manual diffing
 You can use the chai plugin to manually diff chunks of dom.
-The dom is diffed semantically: whitespace, newlines etc. are normalized.
+The dom is diffed semantically: whitespace, newlines, etc. are normalized.

 ```javascript
 class MyElement extends HTMLElement {